Harald-U/istio-on-minikube-handson/docs/exercise5.md

 This task shows you how to route requests dynamically to multiple versions of a microservice (Reviews, version v1, v2, or v3).

-To route to one version only, you apply virtual services that set the default version for the microservices.
-In this case, the virtual services will route all traffic to v1 of each microservice.
+To route to one version only, you apply a virtual service configuration that sets the default version of the microservice.
+In this case, the virtual service configurations will route all traffic only to v1 of each microservice.

 Run the following command to apply the virtual services: